aeinstein/vumeter/readme.md

 # VU-Meter
-Fast and dirty VU-Meter with NeoPixel LedStrips and teensy lc for my home DJ Desk
+Fast and dirty VU-Meter with NeoPixel LedStrips and teensy lc for my home DJ Desk.
+Maximum size with OLED < 64kb.

 ## Features